clojurists-together/clojuriststogether.org/content/news/2023/2023 Nov 23 Survey Q12024 Call Proposals.md

 ---
-title: "Call for Proposals.
-November 2023 Survey"
+title: "Call for Proposals November 2023 Survey"
 date: 2023-11-04T08:30:00+08:00u
 summary: "We have $44K for Q1 2024 Projects"
 author: Kathy Davis